hats-finance/hats-contracts/docs/HATVaults.md

 ```

 setPendingRewardsLevels - set pending request to set pool token rewards level.
-the reward level represent the percentage of the pool's token which will be splited as a reward.
+the reward level represent the percentage of the pool's token which will be split as a reward.
 the function can be called only by the pool committee.
 cannot be called if there already pending approval.
 each level should be less than 10000